WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

 Initialize App:
   * Creates an Instance of a Flask Web Server
-  * Configures the connection between our code and our MVC file strucutre
+  * Configures the connection between our code and our MVC file structure
-  * In the instance in which a database is not already created, initalizes an empty database
+  * In the instance in which a database is not already created, initializes an empty database
   * Registers the blueprints for the routes we are using to divide up and organize our application

 Host Manager: